What is the Title IV code for UD (use this code for FAFSA)?

 available funding upon receipt of your FAFSA and any additional documentation required.

-There is, however, a PRIORITY deadline of prior to March 1!
+There is, however, a PRIORITY deadline of January 15!
 If your information is complete as of this date (this includes any verification

 information), UD will ensure you will receive the maximum funding within the programs